GO UP

 The latest push by Kenya to seek end to roaming charges comes at a time the country and other African countries are being urged to tap the new continent’s trade pact to increase intra-Africa trade beyond the current 13 percent and cut reliance on overseas imports.

-The African Continental Free Trade Area (AfCFTA), which aims to bring together 1.3 billion people in a $3.4 trillion (Sh397.8 trillion) economic bloc, will boost trade among neighbouring countries while allowing the continent to develop its own value chains.
+The African Continental Free Trade Area (AfCFTA), which aims to bring together 1.3 billion people in a $3.4 trillion (Sh397.8 trillion) economic bloc, will boost trade among neighboring countries while allowing the continent to develop its own value chains.

 The AfCFTA, the largest trading bloc since the creation of the World Trade Organisation (WTO), is expected to increase intra-trade beyond the current 13 percent and improve the prospects of the continent to attract huge investments.